 Wilderness Reboot - for Adult MK’s ages 21-35

 MK Caregivers Summit – this is the present name of the MK Caregivers Consultation.
 Missionary Kid Caregivers is a network for people who are involved in MK care at some level.
 It is our desire that this group will provide a place to network information and to seek to support one another in our various ministries.
 Every year we gather at MK Caregivers Summit to encourage, network, and share resources.
 Send questions to firstname.lastname@example.org.

 MK Caregiver Training Seminar – is offered by Interaction International in Colorado Springs each year.

 TCK Books, Periodicals, DVDs and CDs:

-Third Culture Kids: Growing Up Among Worlds (revised edition) — by David Pollock and Ruth Van Reken.
+Third Culture Kids: Growing Up Among Worlds (Third Edition) — by David Pollock, Ruth E. Van Reken, and Michael V. Pollock.
 “A Cross-Cultural Kid (CCK) is a person who has lived in—or meaningfully interacted with — two or more cultural environments for a significant period of time during developmental years.”

 The Global Nomad’s Guide to University Transitions — by Tina Quick – “TCKs are a wonderful kind of different.
 Their international upbringing has given them a broadened world view, a unique skill set, a bevy of languages, and incredible experiences.”